kontent-ai/delivery-sdk-ruby/README.md

 rails server
 ```

 The site should be accessible at localhost:3000.
+You can also follow a step-by-step guide to creating a basic Rails application on the [Kentico Cloud Blog](https://kenticocloud.com/blog/creating-a-kentico-cloud-ruby-on-rails-application).

 ## Installation